shihyuntang/igrins_rv/docs/source/Use latest lblrtm.md

 ### 1. Getting the latest version of lblrtm/lnfl/aer_line_file

 All files can be found on [Atmospheric and Environmental Research R&C (AER-RC)](https://github.com/AER-RC).\
-More specifically, follow the clone/tarball_download instruction on each of the github README page below
+More specifically, follow the clone/tarball_download instruction on each of the github README pages below
 * lblrtm: [https://github.com/AER-RC/LBLRTM](https://github.com/AER-RC/LBLRTM)
 * lnfl: [https://github.com/AER-RC/LNFL](https://github.com/AER-RC/LNFL)
 * aer_line_file: [https://github.com/AER-RC/AER_Line_File](https://github.com/AER-RC/AER_Line_File)

 to get folders: `LNFL(-3.2)`, `LBLRTM(-12.11)`, and `AER_Line_File` (take lblrtm v12.11, lnfl v3.2, and aer_line_file v3.8.1 for example).

 > It is important to follow all instructions on their github README pages.
-Stuff related to `submodule` is critical to whether the update of lblrtm & lnfl is success or not!
+Stuff related to `submodule` is critical to whether the update of lblrtm & lnfl is successful or not!

 ### 2. Replacement with new version